nxskok/pasias/docs/20-repeated-measures.md

 ```

-Displaying the resulting data frame is a good way to display ``some
+Displaying the resulting data frame is a good way to display "some of" it.
-of'' it.
 You can always look at more if you like.
 There are more rows
 and fewer columns than there were before, which is
 encouraging. `gather` works columnwise: it gathers up all the
 values in the first time column `i1` first, then `i2`,